hyperapi/core/README.md

 ## Hooks and Middleware

-HyperAPI provides several hooks for extending functionality at different stages of the request pipeline:
+HyperAPI provides several hooks for extending functionality at different stages of the request pipeline.
+Every type of hook executed in parallel, so be careful when changing request object there and avoid race conditions.

-### Process request before routing
+### `beforeRouter` hook

 Executed after path normalization but before route matching.
 Use for logging, request inspection, or early validation.